Introduction of new Regulations dealing with Psychosocial Hazards.

 .(h) workplace interactions or behaviours; and

-.(i) the information, training, instruction and supervision provided to workers.
+.(i) the information, training, instruction and supervision provided to workers. - In this regulation:

 .workers’ accommodation means premises to which section 19(4) of the Act applies.